ConkyPress a WordPress stats visualization tool for your desktop

 4. Starting and Stopping

-Navigate into the ConkyPress folder and use the provided Bash-Scripts to start or stop ConkyPress.
+Open a terminal, change into the ConkyPress folder and use the provided Bash-Script to start, stop or restart ConkyPress.

-Of course you will have to make the scripts executable first.
+Of course you will have to make the script executable first.
 You can do it like this:

 $ git clone https://github.com/linuxm0nk3ys/conkyPress.git